 What to do if a driver gets a traffic ticket in Virginia?

-Firstly, the traffic law violator must decide how will he/she plead, whether guilty or not guilty.
-Then the traffic law violator must act on the court date listed on her/his traffic ticket.
-If the traffic law violator does not act in time, the court could suspend your driver’s license.
+Firstly, the driver who recieved a VA uniform summons must decide how will he/she plead, whether guilty or not guilty.
+Then the motorist must act on the court date listed on her/his VA uniform summons.
+If the offender does not act in time, the court could suspend your driver’s license.
 If he/she chose to plead guilty then he/she can pay their fee through various ways such as via mail, online, or in person.

 How does a driver get a traffic ticket dismissed?

-Virginia does not dismiss traffic tickets, but it offers “safe drivers points” which removes any demerits that the person might have accumulated during his/her driving record.
+Virginia does not dismiss citations, but it offers “safe drivers points” which removes any demerits that the person might have accumulated during his/her driving record.
 If a person has a valid driver’s license then he/she can earn safe points in the following two ways:

 - Driving for a year or 365 days without any violations or suspensions; and/or